-Equity Ratio is a financial ratio that is used to measure the proportion of owner’s investment used to finance the assets of the company and it indicates the proportion of owner’s fund to total fund invested in the business.
 Traditionally it is believed that higher the proportion of the owner’s fund lower is the degree of risk.
-The investors will end up getting all the remaining assets left after paying off the liabilities.
+The investors will end up getting all the remaining assets left after paying off the liabilities

 Equity ratio is calculated as shareholders’ equity divided by total assets and it is mathematically represented as,

-- Since this ratio calculates the proportion of owners’ investment in total assets of the company, Therefore, a higher ratio is considered to be favorable for the companies.
+- Since this ratio calculates the proportion of owners’ investment in total assets of the company, Therefore, a higher ratio is considered to be favourable for the companies.

 - Companies having higher equity ratio also suggest that the company is having less financing and debt service cost as the higher proportion of assets are owned by equity shareholders and there is no financing cost including interest in financing through equity share capital as compared to the cost which is incurred in debt financing and borrowing through banks and other institutions.